The JustWrite Ohio High School Program

 State Tournament Specifics:

 Each team is required to provide one judge for every three advancing writers, per division.
 Typically, the judges are the team coaches.
-They can also be teachers, student teachers, parents, community members, and JustWrite Alimni.
+They can also be teachers, student teachers, parents, community members, and JustWrite Alumni.

 During competition, students are given a genre specific prompt.
 These genres may include: Historical Fiction, Science Fiction, Realistic Fiction, Mystery, Classic Horror/Gothic, Fantasy, and Narrative Nonfiction.
 Students have 45 minutes per round, competing in a total of three rounds.
 All students must write to incorporate the genre specific prompt.